Super-Lovers/slbmsjs-cli/README.md

 <img style="float:left;" src="https://i.imgur.com/9IeASY8.png"/>

-After you have done that you can start the application:
+After you have done that you can start the application from anywhere using:
 ```
 $ slbms
 ```